sifis-home/node-manager/README.md

 [![CodeCov][codecov badge]][codecov]
 [![LICENSE][license badge]][license]

-The NodeManager component of the SIFIS-Home component contains the logic to collectively decide upon membership statuses for SIFIS-Home enabled smart devices.
+The SIFIS-Home NodeManager component contains the logic to collectively decide upon membership statuses for SIFIS-Home enabled smart devices.

 It interfaces with the DHT component.